EIE2-IAC-Labs/iac-riscv-cw-26/Lab 4 report.md

 A: There was not too much room for design decisions for the components I wrote, since there was an obvious best implementation in most situations.
 For the sign extend component, I used the 12th bit of the immediate to decide whether I was to extend the immediate with 0s or 1s, due to the nature of 2's complement.
 For the instruction memory, if an address was inputed, this address as well as the next 3 addresses' data would be concatentated to form the 32-bit output.
 This way the user can use byte addressing to address the first byte of a word to get the word as the ouput.
 For the control unit, enum was used to indicate what type of instruction we had, which is more efficient than setting a boolean variable for each type of instruction.

+S: There was not mush design decison needed as everything laid out in the instruction was pretty clear.
+The only main thing that required some thought and delibration was if I should include all (majority) of the ALU functions such as addition, subtraction, and, or, bitwise, and equal operations instead of just including additon and equal functions.

 ## Reflection

 R: With the benefit of hindsight, it would have been better to have more communication between the three group members responsible for writing the hardware description.
 There were some cases where the alloacation of work was non-obvious; for example, the bus split converting instr to rs1, rs2, and rd was outside all the shaded boxes, and therefore it was up to individual interpretation whether to implement it in one's block or not.
 This led to conflicting Verilog code which had to be resolved, although this was very easy to do.
 In addition, there are some syntax and convention issues that will need to be addressed.
 Although it does not effect the functional performance of the component, it is much easier on the tester if the formats of all the sub-components are consistent.